AtomicScript/AtomicScript.github.io/_posts/2023-04-29-overpassTHM.md

 ```

 ## Privilege escalation
-Now that we have logged in as a normal I need to escalate my privilege to fully complete the challenge.
+Now that I logged in as a normal I need to escalate my privilege to fully complete the challenge.
 I found two files one containing the first key and the second contains a to do list, it mentions that a password is in the password manager.
 I dont have access to tryhackme home directory sadly.

 ### [LinPeas](https://blog.cyberethical.me/linpeas)